OracularIS/smartviu/docs/readme.md

 | Server-Side Language| MOCA (LES scripting) |
 | Database            | SQL Server or Oracle |

-### LES Commands (Main, Detail, and Action)
+### Security - Role-Based Access Control

-- **Main Command:** This component defines the primary commands available in SmartViu, such as adding, updating, and deleting LES commands.
-Developers can customize these commands to meet specific business needs.
+Security in SmartViu is managed through role-based access control to ensure secure and controlled access to reports and actions.
+Each LES command can be mapped to one or more user roles, restricting visibility and execution to authorized personnel only.

-- **Detail Command:** Provides additional details and configurations for each main command.
-Developers can extend these details to capture more granular information.
+By integrating directly with existing Blue Yonder WMS role configurations, SmartViu allows administrators to:

-- **Action Command:** Defines the actions that can be performed on the data within SmartViu, such as running specific reports or executing tasks.
-Developers can add new actions or modify existing ones to enhance functionality.
+1. Control access to reports

-### Security
+2. Assign or remove roles

-Security in SmartViu is managed through role-based access control.
-Each LES command can be assigned specific roles, ensuring that only authorized users can access certain reports and functionalities.
-Users can define new roles from standard Blue Yonder configuration, assign permissions, and manage user access to maintain a secure environment.
+3. Keep the system secure without extra setup